-The Sun Life Prosperity Money Market Fund aims to generate income in Philippine Pesos consistent with prudent management of the Fund's assets.
+The Sun Life Prosperity Peso Starter Fund (formerly Sun Life Prosperity Money Market Fund) aims to generate income in Philippine Pesos consistent with prudent management of the Fund's assets.

 The Fund is suitable for investors with a conservative risk profile and a short-term investment horizon.
-This is for investors who are looking for alternative investment options which could offer better returns than a bank savings account.
-These investors may also have an immediate need for their funds (less than one year) and they are looking for relatively safe and stable investments where they can park their money and still earn modest returns.
+This is for investors who are looking for alternative investment options which could offer potentially better returns than a bank savings account.
+These in vestors may also have an immediate need for their funds (less than one year) and they are looking for relatively safe and stable investments where they can park their money and still potentially earn modest returns.